The best cheap phones 2025: top budget mobiles in the UK

 The phone's chipset, for instance, is a highly capable Exynos 1480, which delivered smooth browsing and gaming performance during our testing.
 The A55's 6.6-inch Super AMOLED display with a 120Hz refresh rate is also impressive, and won't make you feel as though you're missing out on one of the best phone displays.

-You'll get a long-lasting 5,000mAh battery and 25W wired charging with the Galaxy A55, as well as four cameras: a 50MP main, a 12MP ultra-wide, a 5MP macro camera and a 32MP selfie snapper.
+You'll get a long-lasting 5,000mAh battery and 25W wired charging with the Galaxy A55, as well as four cameras: a 50MP main, a 12MP ultra-wide, a 5MP macro camera, and a 32MP selfie snapper.
 The latter set is unchanged from the Galaxy A54, but they should still prove versatile enough for most amateur mobile photographers.

 It's worth noting that the similar-looking Samsung Galaxy A35 is a essentially cheaper version of this phone, though the Galaxy A55 packs a superior processor, which should mean it lasts you longer.
-If you're keen to spend a bit more, the newly released Samsung Galaxy S24 FE is worth considering, too.
+If you're keen to spend a bit more, the Samsung Galaxy S24 FE is worth considering, too.

 The best cheap iPhone